4 First Steps With Your Data

 Name: count, dtype: int64

-First off, note that there are only 29 of them, which lowers the stakes in dealing with them.
+First off, note that there are only 29 people with negative incomes, which lowers the stakes in dealing with them.

 They’re all adults, but there are no other obvious patterns.
 One plausible explanation is that these people had losses on investments.
 However, in order to lose money on investments you have to have investments.
 So if that’s the explanation, these people may have substantial wealth even though they have negative incomes in this particular year.
 This is problematic if you plan to use income as a proxy for broader socio-economic status.
 You might consider changing negative values of income to missing.